AndraCoteanu/AndraCoteanu/README.md

 #### Disclaimer:
 - Even though C# seems to be a predominant language used on my GitHub Page, it isn't only my contribution due to having repositories from team projects.
-- Java and Python were used only on personal projects.

 ### Highlighted Projects